PhungDucKien/excelium/slate/source/includes/_web_api.md

 cellAddress | a cell address, e.g. "1.4"
 text | the value to match with the result

-## Assert Table Not Contain
+## Assert Table Not Match

-Asserts that the text from a cell of a table not contain the given value.
+Asserts that the text from a cell of a table not match the given value.
 When the assert fails, the test is aborted.
 The cellAddress syntax row.column, where row and column start at 0.

 ### Usage

 `
-assertTableNotContain(locator, cellAddress, text)
+assertTableNotMatch(locator, cellAddress, text)
 `

 ### Parameters